chmouel/mongars/README.md

 * `--icon-color-unreads`: the color when unreads, default to a yellow `#ffd700` set this to empty if you don't want any color formatting.
 * `--icon-color-normal`: the normal colors. (no default)

+By default if you have no mail it will output a 0 unless you specify the flag `--no-mail-no-zero`

 If you don't want any icons you can simply use the `--no-icon` and it will just output the number.

 This currently only support oauth2 based accounts, imap account with username,